 I was a voracious reader earlier, but then, Life took over and reading became a luxury I could hardly afford.
 So, it was only after I began writing that I realised how important it is to read; read so that you improve your writing, and develop your craft, rectify your syntax errors and learn the magic formula required to grab a reader’s attention.

 Book reviews happened by chance.
-Couple years ago, motivational speaker, Priya Kumar had her book releasing.
+Couple years ago, motivational speaker, Priya Kumar had her book release.
 She approached many a blogger to review her book and publish the review on their respective blogs.
 I was one of those bloggers, too.
 It felt wonderful being requested to do the review by her, but daunting, as well.

 Never having done a book review, I had to first learn the art of reviewing books and writing an honest, impartial review.
-Sentiments cannot be hurt, and yet you need to put across your views about the book – whether it is good, likeable, or read-at-your-own-risk kind.
+Sentiments cannot be hurt, and yet you need to put across your views about the book – whether it is good, likable, or read-at-your-own-risk kind.

 So, if you wish to learn what book reviewing is all about, do visit these blogs.
 Just reading the different genres they have reviewed will give you a fair idea of how to go about it.

-There are also some blogging communities that offer books for reviewing.
+There are also some blogging communities that offer books for reviews.
 If you wish to try your hand at it, do visit these sites and register there to receive books.
 Do follow the rules they have laid out for book reviewing.